-The base period of performance specifies potential payments of approximately \$5.1.7 million for the following activities: payments of approximately \$1.1.1 million for the delivery of approximately 35,700 courses of oral TPOXX® to the Strategic Stockpile; payments of \$8.0 million for the manufacture of 20,000 courses of final drug product of IV TPOXX® ("IV FDP"), of which \$3.2 million of payments are related to the manufacture of bulk drug substance ("IV BDS") to be used in the manufacture of IV FDP; payments of approximately \$32.0 million to fund advanced development of IV TPOXX®; and payments of approximately \$0.6 million for supportive procurement activities.
-As of June 30, 2020, the Company had received \$11.1 million for the successful delivery of approximately 35,700 courses of oral TPOXX® to the Strategic Stockpile, \$3.2 million for the manufacture of IV BDS and \$4.7 million for other base period activities.
+The base period of performance specifies potential payments of approximately \$51.7 million for the following activities: payments of approximately \$11.1 million for the delivery of approximately 35,700 courses of oral TPOXX® to the Strategic Stockpile; payments of \$8.0 million for the manufacture of 20,000 courses of final drug product of IV TPOXX® ("IV FDP"), of which \$3.2 million of payments are related to the manufacture of bulk drug substance ("IV BDS") to be used in the manufacture of IV FDP; payments of approximately \$32.0 million to fund advanced development of IV TPOXX®; and payments of approximately \$0.6 million for supportive procurement activities.
+As of March 31, 2020, the Company had received \$11.1 million for the successful delivery of approximately 35,700 courses of oral TPOXX® to the Strategic Stockpile, \$3.2 million for the manufacture of IV BDS and \$4.7 million for other base period activities.
 IV BDS is expected to be used for the manufacture of 20,000 courses of IV FDP.
-The \$3.2 million received for the manufacture of IV BDS has been recorded as deferred revenue as of June 30, 2020 and December 31, 2019; such amount is expected to be recognized as revenue when IV TPOXX® containing such IV BDS is delivered to the Strategic Stockpile or placed in vendor-managed inventory.
+The \$3.2 million received for the manufacture of IV BDS has been recorded as deferred revenue as of March 31, 2020 and December 31, 2019; such amount is expected to be recognized as revenue when IV TPOXX® containing such IV BDS is delivered to the Strategic Stockpile or placed in vendor-managed inventory.

-The options that have been exercised to date provide for payments up to approximately \$127.1 million.
-There are exercised options for the following activities: payments up to \$11.2 million for the procurement of raw materials to be used in the manufacture of at least 363,070 courses of oral TPOXX®, payments up to \$101.3 million for the delivery of up to 363,070 courses of oral TPOXX®; and, payments of up to \$14.6 million for funding of post-marketing activities for oral TPOXX®.
-As of June 30, the Company has received the following payments in connection with exercised options: \$11.2 million was received for the procurement of raw materials and such amount was initially recorded as deferred revenue, with \$3.6 million of this amount being recognized as revenue due to the June delivery of approximately 117,000 courses of oral TPOXX® (the remaining \$7.6 million of deferred revenue is expected to be recognized as revenue when additional courses of oral TPOXX®, containing raw materials for which the Company has been paid, are delivered to the Strategic Stockpile or placed in vendor-managed inventory); and \$2.3 million has been received in connection with post-marketing activities for oral TPOXX®.
-In July, the Company received a \$32.6 million payment for the June delivery of approximately 117,000 courses of oral TPOXX®; in the second quarter, 2020, \$36.2 million of revenue was recognized in connection with this product delivery, of which \$32.6 million relates to the amount invoiced for product delivery and acceptance, and \$3.6 million relates to amounts that were previously received and recorded as deferred revenue.
+The options that have been exercised to date provide for additional potential payments up to approximately \$127.1 million.
+There are exercised options for the following activities: payments up to \$11.2 million for the procurement of raw materials to be used in the manufacture of at least 363,070 courses of oral TPOXX®, payments up to \$101.3 million for the delivery of up to 363,070 courses of oral TPOXX®; and, payments of up to \$14.6 million for funding of post-marketing activities for oral TPOXX®, of which, \$2.3 million had been received as of March 31, 2020.
+The \$11.2 million received for the procurement of raw materials has been recorded as deferred revenue as of March 31, 2020; such amount is expected to be recognized as revenue when oral TPOXX® formulated with such materials is delivered to the Strategic Stockpile or placed in vendor-managed inventory.

 Unexercised options specify potential payments up to approximately \$423.7 million in total (if all such options are exercised).
-There are options for the following activities: payments of up to \$337.7 million for the delivery of up to approximately 1,089,000 courses of oral TPOXX® to the Strategic Stockpile; payments of up to \$76.8 million for the manufacture of up to 192,000 courses of IV FDP, of which up to \$30.7 million of payments would be paid upon the manufacture of IV BDS to be used in the manufacture of IV FDP; payments of up to approximately \$3.6 million for supportive procurement activities.
+There are options for the following activities: payments of up to \$337.7 million for the delivery of up to approximately 1,089,000 courses of oral TPOXX® to the Strategic Stockpile; payments of up to \$76.8 million for the manufacture of up to 192,000 courses of IV FDP, of which up to \$30.7 million of payments would be paid upon the manufacture of IV BDS to be used in the manufacture of IV FDP; payments of up to approximately \$3.6 million to fund post-marketing activities for IV TPOXX®; and payments of up to approximately \$5.6 million for supportive procurement activities.